CODJointOps/kuzco-cli/README.md

 ## License

 Kuzco CLI is released under the MIT license.
 Feel free to use, modify, and distribute it as you see fit.

-## Prebuilt Binaries

-You can download prebuilt versions of this application from the [GitHub Actions page](https://github.com/CODJointOps/kuzco-cli/actions).